 - In addition to assessment, specialists provide explanation, assurance, rehabilitation planning and support during what can be a prolonged period of recovery

-General Practitioners with a special interest in Musculoskeletal Medicine: Providing a specialist service and knowledge requires commitments that are difficult for General Practitioners to provide due to time demands and the specialised study required.
+General Practitioners with a special interest in Musculoskeletal Medicine: Providing a specialised service and knowledge within primary care requires commitments that are difficult for General Practitioners to provide, due to time demands and study requirements.
 However, a General Practitioner can provide an initial assessment and treatment service, order tests, offer advice on options, manage prescription of pain medication, coordinate care and provide important support during a period of rehabilitation.

 Musculoskeletal Medicine provides care for certain types of patients who are not treated under any other discipline.

-Knowledge and practice taught in the training programme are defined in practice guidelines and “white papers”.
-Musculoskeletal Specialists have also contributed to other guidelines which include: the Australian Guidelines for the Management of Acute Musculoskeletal Pain, and Practice Protocols and Guidelines of the International Spinal Intervention Society (SIS).
+Knowledge and practice taught in the training programme are defined in the vocational training programme’s syllabus and curriculum.
+Musculoskeletal Specialists have also contributed to international guidelines such as the Australian Guidelines for the Management of Acute Musculoskeletal Pain, and Practice Protocols and Guidelines of the Spinal Intervention Society (SIS).

 Musculoskeletal Medicine does not deal with major trauma, fractures, and wounds, or their management by surgery.
 That is related to orthopaedic surgery.
 Musculoskeletal Medicine deals with symptoms that result from (or persist after) trauma which haven’t been (or can’t be) resolved by conventional methods.

-Musculoskeletal Medicine doesn’t deal with specific inflammatory arthropathies or connective tissues diseases such as rheumatoid arthritis.
+Musculoskeletal Medicine does not deal with specific inflammatory conditions of the musculoskeletal system, such as rheumatoid arthritis.
 Rheumatologists deal with this.

 Specialists in Musculoskeletal Medicine ( Musculoskeletal Physicians)